landscaping website design

 A landscaping website should make the next step obvious.

 Visitors should not have to hunt for how to request a quote.
 The page should make the next step visible above the fold, repeat it after proof, and keep the form short.
-The job is to turn a homeowner or property manager into a reachable lead before they continue comparing companies.

 - Use plain calls to action: request a quote, text photos, or call now.